 Offering an approach unique to Johns Hopkins,“Expos” teaches students the elements of academic argument shared by all the disciplines.
 Students frame their arguments making use of what William Evans calls “The Paradigm of Academic Argument.”
-Within this conceptual framework, students learn to summarize and analyze data, to evaluate sources, and to develop their thinking with evidence as they reason clearly and logically toward their own conclusions.
+Within this conceptual framework, students learn to summarize and analyze sources, to evaluate sources, and to develop their thinking with evidence as they reason clearly and logically toward their own conclusions.
 Students trace the potential impact of their conclusions—their implications, consequences, or applications—and practice suggesting directions for future research or scholarship.
-All courses in Expository Writing help fulfill the university’s writing, or “W,” requirement.
+All courses in Expository Writing help fulfill the university’s writing-intensive, or “W,” requirement.

 060.100 (H) (W) INTRODUCTION TO EXPOSITORY WRITING